NRCar/P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

 Dropout and Maxpooling seem to be counter intutive to the model and seem to not give as a good performance as the model directly as described.
-I instead added a **relu** activation to each layer except the last.
+I only used one dropout layer since i wanted to prevent overfitting.
+I added a **relu** activation to each layer except the last.

 For the last layer the activation used was **tanh** to ensure the steering was between -1 and +1